• Skip to primary navigation

 How much does a bag of concrete cover

-At 4 inches thick slab, on average, A sack or bag of concrete will cover approximately 1 to 2 square feet.
-A 80 pound bag of concrete would cover 2 square feet.
-A 90 pound bag of concrete would cover little more than 2 square feet.
-A 60 pound bag of concrete would cover 1.5 square feet.
-A 50 pound bag of concrete would cover 1.25 square feet.
-A 40 pound bag of concrete would cover 1 square feet.
+If you have 4 inches thick slab, A sack or bag of concrete will cover between 1 and 2 square feet.
+An 80 pound bag of concrete would cover 2 square feet at 4 inches deep.
+At same thickness, A 90 pound bag of concrete would cover little more than 2 square feet, A 60 pound bag of concrete would cover 1.5 square feet, A 50 pound bag of concrete would cover 1.25 square feet and A 40 pound bag of concrete would cover 1 square feet.

 On average, one sack or bag of concrete will cover approximately 1 to 2 square feet at 4 inches thick slab.
 One 80 pound bag of concrete would cover 2 square feet and 60 pound bag 1.5 square feet.